Akarshit/react-custom-single-select/README.md

 This project is for learning purpose and attempts to imitate react-select.
 Do not use this in production!

-akarshit-select is custom single select component that can use used in place of HTML <select>.
+react-custom-single-select is custom single select component that can use used in place of HTML <select>.
 This components gives you some powerful features beyond the HTML select tag.

 #### Features